renpy/renpy/sphinx/source/screens.rst

     :func:`GetTooltip` function.
 See the :ref:`tooltips` section for more details.

+    Objects passed to tooltip must support equality.
+If equality is not supported, an infinite loop may occur.

 `arguments`
     A tuple or list containing additional positional arguments that are given to the displayable.